venkovic/cpp-n-pcf/README.md

 ## npcf

-##### A C++ program for estimation and parametric inference of n-point correlation functions of bi-dimensional random signals sampled on regular grids.
+##### C++ code for FFT-based estimation of 2- and 3-points correlation functions of bi-dimensional signals sampled on structured grids.

 Author: Nicolas Venkovic

-email: nvenkov1@jhu.edu
+email: venkovic@gmail.com